boyanfan/dream-engine/docs/SceneManager.md

 class SceneManager final : public Singleton<SceneManager>;
 ```

 It keeps track of the currently active scene and provides an interface to switch to a different one.
-The class is designed to be globally accessible through the Singleton pattern.

 ---